fakerybakery/awesomeread/README.md

 * Support multiple post view modes
 * Change the Edit/Post buttons

+If you know HTML + CSS + JS, please make a PR!

 ## Bugs
 Please create a GitHub issue to report bugs.
 Thank you!